Specialty overview

 Eligibility

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
-For 2023 SET Selection (2024 intake), successful completion of the RACS Clinical Exam (CE) is preferred but not compulsory.
-From 2024, successful completion of the CE will be a mandatory eligibility requirement.
-In addition, applicants must provide evidence that they have performed certain procedural skills.
+Applicants are also required to have successfully completed the RACS Introduction to Operating with Respect module and passed the Generic Surgical Sciences Examination (GSSE) and RACS Clinical Examination (CE) either at the time of registration or by the close of SET applications.
+In addition, applicants must have completed minimum 18 months of cardiothoracic surgery experience and 12 months non-cardiothoracic surgery experience in the last 7 years.
 Further details are available from RACS.

 Flexibility